rexim/rexim.me/posts/liskov-substitution-principle.md

 in compile time.
 We should provide it ourselves.

-It's pretty simple example, but I think it is enough to understand what property is and formalize the idea of LSP:
+It's pretty simple example, but I think it is enough to understand what property is and now we can formalize the idea of LSP:

-> A subclass of a class should derive its properties as well as its
+> a subclass of a class should derive its properties as well as its
 > methods and fields.
 So in the code an object of the class can be
 > safely substituted by an object of the subclass without violating
 > correctness of the program.